What Is Botanical Medicine?

 Questions?
 Ask Dr. JJ

-Botanical medicine is a complicated topic that I spent years studying at school and many since – in practice – continuing to learn about.
+Botanical medicine is a complicated topic that I spent years studying at school and have continued to learn about in my practice.

-However, now my knowledge and expertise is at your disposal – call us now to book your appointment, and I’ll be happy to recommend the right combination of botanicals safely for your health, life and conditions.
+I’m a naturopathic doctor in Toronto, and I’ll be happy to recommend the right combination of botanicals that are safe for your health, life, and conditions.

 If you have questions about naturopathic medicine, or you’d like to take your first step into the world of naturopathy, contact me, Dr. JJ, and let’s book an appointment.